 The city has a hotel to suit every aesthetic taste, whether that’s 1920s Art Deco glamour at Prince de Galles, a Luxury Collection Hotel, Paris, or colourful eclecticism at Le Roch Hotel and Spa, Paris, a Member of Design Hotels.
-Just a 20-minute walk from The Louvre, Hotel Banke Opera, Autograph Collection even has its very own art collection, with unique sculptures, photographs and paintings displayed in each of its lavish rooms and suites.

 The British capital has no shortage of world-famous museums and art galleries.
 The National Gallery on Trafalgar Square, Tate Modern beside the Thames, and the Saatchi Gallery house many of the nation’s greatest works of art – and international artists are also well represented, with Pollock, Matisse and Picasso just some of the innumerable notable names hanging across the UK capital.

 London also has many commercial art galleries, which you can visit for free and view the art for sale.
 The minimalist White Cube in Bermondsey has hosted the likes of Tracey Emin and Damien Hirst; the experimental Victoria Miro sells pieces by Yayoi Kusama and Grayson Perry; and Mayfair’s Thaddaeus Ropac works with Anish Kapoor, Anselm Kiefer and many more.